Resources for Applicants & Students

 Typical candidates have experience in airport operations, private industry, or research, or possess advanced degrees in aviation or engineering fields.
 Target degrees or experience include aerospace engineer, aviation management, civil engineer, data scientist, electrical engineer, mechanical engineer.

-Our diverse portfolio of work calls for skills across many disciplines.
+Our portfolio of work calls for skills across many disciplines.
 Learn more in the Staff Summaries below.

 Darian Byrd, Rochester Institute of Technology | BS in Electrical Engineering